Mastercard-Gateway/simplify-prestashop-module/README.md

 The Standard payment form in some of the previous releases is now deprecated and out of support.

+## Support

+For any issues or enhancement requests you have with this plugin, please raise them with the bank's support team.
+Please make sure you also provide your module & prestashop version as well as your merchant ID where applicable.
+This will help to speed up the troubleshooting of any issues you are having.

 ## Installation

 The Simplify Commerce module is not bundled in the PrestaShop download.